doraeminemon/doraeminemon.github.io/docs/README.md

 [Email](mailto:dodinhthyson@gmail.com)
 :::
 ## Personal statement
 Hi, my name is Thy Sơn, or you can just call me Tyson.
 Having worked on multiple projects and multiple teams, I see my strength is the ability to abstract problems, research it, and find the most suitable solution.
 Besides that, effective writing & speaking communication, organizing data is a must when I have to work with my team remotely.
-What I'm still working on is my responsibility and carefulness while working with the production system.
+My goal for the next few years is to become an engineering manager.

 Besides the original scope of a software engineer, I've been interested and learn about different-yet-related aspects of building software, including but not limited to: graphic / UX design, math, economics, business, psychology, politics.
 ## Tools in use
-Golang, NodeJS, Protobuf, TailwindCSS, React, React Native ( iOS )
+Golang, NodeJS, Protobuf, TailwindCSS, React, React Native ( iOS ), Elixir
 ## Work experience
 ### Pickupp
-October 2019 - Present: Full stack developer solving last-mile logistics problems in Hong Kong, Singapore, Malaysia & Taiwan.
+October 2019 - Jan 2022: Full stack developer solving last-mile logistics problems in Hong Kong, Singapore, Malaysia & Taiwan.

 - Delivery Agent’s Wallet features: database structure for calculating agent’s wallet balance, ensuring performance and accuracy using NodeJS ( requiring using exact-math, number-as-string to ensure calculation are correct despite JS’s floating point ).
 There are some problems along the way but my team & I have fixed them.